DanScottNI/capistrano-drupal/README.markdown

 #### Capfile

+Backup old capfile and `$ cap install`
-needs only one require `require 'capistrano-drupal'`
+Add only one require `require 'capistrano-drupal'`

 #### deploy.rb